bazilinskyy/coupled-sim/README.md

 The experiment is defined solely with prefab containing the _ExperimentDefinition_ component in the root object.
 To edit the experiment definition, double click the prefab in the _Project_ window.
+To make newly created experiment selectable you have to add its prefab to _Experiments_ list on _NetworkingManager_ component.

 ![](ReadmeFiles/experiment_definition.png)